mblode/vscode-zotero/README.md

 # VS Code Citation Picker for Zotero

+This extension integrates Zotero (with Better BibTeX) into VS Code, supporting citations across multiple languages and formats. \
+The standard configuration (`?format=pandoc`) works for markdown.

-This package adds Zotero support to VS Code Markdown editing.
-To use it, you will need to have the Better BibTeX plugin installed in Zotero.
+Make sure you have Better BibTeX installed in Zotero to use it.

 ## Features